cknotz/R-functions-for-cjoint-analysis/README.md

 # R-functions-for-cjoint-analysis

+This repository provides two functions for R that run diagnostic checks on data from conjoint survey experiments.
+The functions complement the `cjoint`-package.

+For more information on conjoint experiments and the `cjoint`-package, see Hainmueller, Hopkins, Yamamoto.
+2014.
+'Causal Inference in Conjoint Analysis: Understanding Multidimensional Choices via Stated Preference Experiments' *Political Analysis* 22:1-30.

 ## cjointWaldTest

-This function computes a Wald-test to test for carryover effects in data from conjoint survey experiments.
+This function computes a Wald-test to test for carryover effects in data from rating-based conjoint survey experiments.

-It runs a linear regression (with standard errors clustered by respondents) including all vignette attributes interacted with an ID for the task number and then uses a Wald-test to test for the joint significance of the interaction terms.
-A rejected null indicates carryover effects
+It runs a linear regression (with standard errors clustered by respondents) including all vignette attributes interacted with an ID for the task number as predictors and then uses a Wald-test to test for the joint significance of the interaction terms.
+A rejected null indicates carryover effects.
-(see Hainmueller, Hopkins, Yamamoto.
-2014.
-'Causal Inference in Conjoint Analysis: Understanding Multidimensional Choices via Stated Preference Experiments' *Political Analysis* 22:1-30 for details on conjoint analysis and carryover effects).

 It takes as arguments:
 * `data`: A data.frame